Who is Jan van Eyck?

 Court painter and diplomatic traveler

 Jan van Eyck spends his entire life moving in the highest circles.
 He is greatly appreciated and is well paid for his services.
 We have to wait until 1422 until we get a picture of Jan working as a court painter in the ‘Binnenhof’ in The Hague, under Count Jan of Bavaria-Straubing (1374-1425).
 After the death of his patron in 1425, Van Eyck moves to the Southern Netherlands.
 From May 19, he is appointed court painter of the Burgundian Duke Philip the Good (1396-1467).
-He holds the title of ‘varlet de chambre’ must be available to the Duke at all times.
+He holds the title of ‘varlet de chambre’ and must be available to the Duke at all times.

 Van Eyck makes various diplomatic missions, sometimes with far-flung destinations whose precise location is kept secret.
 Architectural details in early works by Van Eyck suggest that the painter visits Jerusalem during this time.
 At the end of 1428, Van Eyck travels to Portugal with a Burgundian delegation.
 For the upcoming marriage between Philip the Good and Isabella of Portugal, he paints two portraits of the bride on the spot.
-Van Eyck may be on pilgrimage to Santiago de Compostela during this campaign; he meets King Manuel II of Castile and Mohammed, King of Granada.
+Van Eyck may be on pilgrimage to Santiago de Compostela during this campaign; he meets King Juan of Castile and Mohammed, King of Granada.

 As ich can